 \section{Performance Analysis}

-In this section, we conduct an mathematical analysis of the system performance in terms of the \emph{success probability} of anomalies and queries (Sec.~\ref{sec:prob-analysis}), and in terms of the \emph{overall energy consumed} by the nodes (Sec.~\ref{sec:energy-analysis}).
-The aim of this analysis is connecting the system performance with the frame structure defined in Sec.~\ref{sec:model:frame}, and specifically the relative durations of pull and push sub-frames, controlled by the parameter $Q$ -- cf. Remark~\ref{rem:duration}.
+In this section, we conduct a mathematical analysis of the system performance in terms of the \emph{success probability} of anomalies and queries (Sec.~\ref{sec:prob-analysis}), and in terms of the \emph{overall energy consumed} by the nodes (Sec.~\ref{sec:energy-analysis}).
+The aim is linking the performance with the frame structure defined in Sec.~\ref{sec:model:frame}, focusing on the relative durations of pull and push sub-frames, controlled by the parameter $Q$--cf. Remark~\ref{rem:duration}.